Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Evaluation

 A cooperative perception system needs precise pose information to fuse corresponding spatial information from cooperation nodes at different locations correctly.
 However, pose information estimated by the localization module is not perfect in practice, which often introduces pose noise and makes the cooperative perception system fail.
 To validate the robustness to pose noise of the proposed method, we test cooperative perception performance with different pose noise levels.
 Following \cite{vadivelu2021learning} and \cite{lu2022robust}, we add Gaussian noise on 2D center and yaw angle of accurate 6DoF pose, $\mathcal{N}(0, \sigma_t), \mathcal{N}(0, \sigma_r)$, to simulate positional and heading error, respectively.

-Figure.~\ref{fig:ablation_noise} shows the performance of the proposed V2X-INCOP and other cooperative perception methods with different noise levels on OPV2V dataset, where the packet drop rate is 50\%.
-We see that: the proposed V2X-INCOP achieve the best performance at all different noise levels, reflecting its robustness to pose noise; while other methods like \textit{Late-fusion}, which share the detection results among cooperation nodes, are very sensitive to pose noise.
+Figure~\ref{fig:ablation_noise} shows the performance of the proposed V2X-INCOP and other cooperative perception methods with different noise levels on OPV2V dataset, where the PDR is 50\%.
+We see that: the proposed V2X-INCOP shows only a slight performance decrease as the noise level increases and achieves the best performance at all different noise levels, reflecting its robustness to pose noise; while other methods like \textit{Late-fusion}, which share the detection results among cooperation nodes, are very sensitive to pose noise.
 Though \textit{Late-fusion} has good performance with no pose noise, the performance drops worse than individual perception even with a small pose error, which is impossible to apply to practice.